Knowledge Hub

 The 2018 Act lists the type of sanctions which can be imposed by regulations made under the Act.
 These include:

-• other sanctions for the purposes of supporting the UK’s United Nations (UN) obligations.
+• Other sanctions to support the UK’s United Nations (UN) obligations.

 This article focuses on financial sanctions.